scalableminds/webknossos/docs/volume_annotation.md

 - `Fill Tool`: Flood-fills the clicked region with a volume annotation until it hits the next segment boundary (or the outer edge of your viewport).
 All adjacent voxels with the same voxel id as the clicked voxel will be changed to the active segment ID.
 Useful to either fill a hole in a segment or to relabel a segment with a different ID/color.
 - `Segment Picker`: Click on any segment to select its label ID as the active segment ID and continue any volume annotation operation with that ID.
 - `Quick Select`: Draw a rectangle over a segment to annotate it automatically.
 The tool can operate in two different modes.
 If the "AI" button in the toolbar is activated, a machine-learning model is used to infer the selection.
 If the AI button is disabled, the tool operates on the intensity data of the visible color layer and automatically fills out the segment starting from the center of the rectangle.
 Next to the tool, there is a settings button which allows to enable a preview mode and to tweak some other parameters.
 If the preview is enabled, the parameters can be fine-tuned while the preview updates instantly.
 - `Proof Reading`: Fix merge and split errors in automated segmentation.
-See [page on proofreading](./proof_reading.md#proofreading-tool) for more.
+Read more about [proofreading](./proof_reading.md#proofreading-tool).

 When using the trace or brush tool, a label can be added with _Left Mouse Drag_.
 Erasing is possible with the dedicated erase tools or with _CTRL + Shift + Left Mouse Drag_.